go-xmlfmt/htmlextract/README.md

 The `htmlextract` makes it easy to look at the HTML files from different aspects.

-- **`htmlextract outline`** will extract HTML structure as outline so as more easy to focus on the structure, not the details.
+- **`htmlextract outline`** will extract HTML structure as outline so as to focus more easily on the structure, not the details.
-- **`htmlextract clean`** will clean up HTML tags & attributes as much as possible, so as to be able to go back to the plain text version as much as possible.
+- **`htmlextract clean`** will clean up HTML tags & attributes as much as possible, so as to go back to the plain text version as easy as possible.
 - **`htmlextract h2md`** will convert HTML to .md file on top of above clean up.

 # Usage